Woman using Outlook to send confidential data

 Should You Use Outlook to Send Confidential Data?

-You should never send sensitive information in an unprotected email using Outlook.
+You should never send private information in an unprotected email using Outlook or any other email provider.

 Messages are left open to risk at several points in their journey.

-You should assume that anyone can intercept or manipulate emails sent unprotected.
+You should assume that anyone can intercept or manipulate them.

 If you don’t secure your email, you should act as though anyone could intercept or manipulate it on its journey.